Reading time: 15min

 2. Goal clustering

-- … in sequence/ by urgency (1st, 2nd, 3rd, …) → if you know the activities very well and can foresee how long it takes you, e.g. housework.
+- … in sequence/ by urgency (1st, 2nd, 3rd, …).
+If you know the activities very well and can foresee how long it takes you, e.g. housework.

-- … by duration (30Min, 1h, 2h, 4h, 8h, 2 days, …1 week, …) → This is the one for me that works really well!
-You can always estimate the duration of a goal, it doesn’t matter, if you can estimate it reliably;
+- … by duration (30Min, 1h, 2h, 4h, 8h, 2 days, …1 week, …). → This is the one for me that works really well!
+You can always estimate the duration of a goal.
+It doesn’t matter, if you can estimate it reliably;

 Of course, types of clustering can be combined with each other and so on… But: the simpler, the better.